BrettKoenig/fullstack/README.md

 Angular2 async loading variables in view = http://stackoverflow.com/questions/34833358/angular-2-typeerror-l-thing0-is-undefined-in-thing-title-in-appcomponent/34833436#34833436

+To get database set up run all migrations and then run the 4 db scripts in Api/Scripts/DBScripts

-For CORS on backend can <system.webServer>
+For CORS on backend on other projects <system.webServer>
     <httpProtocol>
       <customHeaders>
         <add name="Access-Control-Allow-Origin" value="http://localhost:8100" />